 Looking at cerebral blood flow, one group of researchers used functional neuroimaging in 10 healthy volunteers to see how CBD's effects are mediated in the brain.
 They concluded that the compound's calming effect was conferred via action on limbic and paralimbic brain areas.
-The latter are associated with emotional regulation and anxiety.
+The latter is associated with emotional regulation and anxiety.

 So, using CBD oil before stepping onto a plane could well have the same—perhaps even more—calming effects than prescription drugs.
 The research shows that CBD and anxiolytics can be taken together with good effect.
 However, this good news does come with a cautionary note.